xHRUSHI/Old-car-price-pridection/README.md

-# Here am try to predict old car price using machine learning algorithims.
+# Here am try to predict old car price using RandomForestRegressor .